Welcome to The Phoenix Class!

 Do you have any ideas for this page?
 Why not let your teacher know!

 Have you seen the Kids' Zone?
 Play games, and visit some cool websites.
 You can vote for your favourites!

-On Thursday 31st January 2019 we welcomed ex-pupils (& Mrs K-D's son) Sam and Lucy bishop to Lympsham First School.
-They are the present head girl and head boy at King's of Wessex School.
+On Thursday 31st January 2019 we welcomed ex-pupils (& Mrs K-D's son) Sam Kail-Dyke and Lucy Bishop to Lympsham Academy.
+They are the present head girl and head boy at King's Academy.

 We were lucky enough to have some time to ask questions to our guests and find out all about being a head girl or boy.
 Lots of us are thinking about it for our futures now.

 On Tuesday the year fours went to Hugh Sexey’s in the rain for the Multi-skills event.

 Some of the activities we tried were rugby, hurdles, stuck- in-the-mud (funny!).
 (Freddie)